Disabled parking permit: European Union / European Economic Area

 Since 2000, all general disabled parking permits in the EU have been standardised to a common style and blue colour, leading to the officially-used designation "Blue Badge".
 A Blue Badge issued in one country of the EU is generally given equal recognition in others with various exceptions as described for the countries below.

-The privileges vary by area, but some include parking in no parking zones, extended time limit on time-limited parking areas, waived parking fees, and using pedestrian areas in urgent situations.
+The privileges vary by area, but some include parking in no-parking zones, extended time limit on time-limited parking areas, waived parking fees, and using pedestrian areas in urgent situations.

 United Kingdom

 In the United Kingdom, this scheme of permits was originally introduced (using Orange Badges) by the Chronically Sick and Disabled Persons Act 1970.
 Badges are issued as a right if a person meets certain statutory requirements, most of which are associated with actually being in receipt of certain disability benefits from the national Social Security system; additionally, a local authority can make concessionary issues of badges to persons who have a permanent disability which does not fall directly within the more rigid statutory requirements but which seriously impairs their mobility.

 A UK "Blue Badge" Disabled Parking Permit in a custom permit holder for motorcycles, beside the license plate.

-Great Britain's Blue Badge scheme does not apply to parking away from public roads and local authority car parks, with the general concessions often not recognised at ports, airports and railway stations unless the operators have provided voluntary parking privileges.
+Great Britain's Blue Badge scheme does not apply to parking away from public roads and local authority car parks, with the general concessions often not recognised at ports, airports, and railway stations unless the operators have provided voluntary parking privileges.

 Until 2010 Directgov provided a service that covered country-wide customised maps for Blue Badge Holders with different base colours reflecting councils' policies on Blue Badge parking.
-In addition to council policies this service also pinpointed the location of different features specific to disabled community.
+In addition to council policies, this service also pinpointed the location of different features specific to the disabled community.
 There are a few dedicated Blue Badge sat-navs available, mainly from the specialist company Navevo.
-Since the cessation of the directgov service maps have been provided by online services.
+Since the cessation of the directgov service, maps have been provided by online services.

 Some local authorities may use their own information and resources to help provide information for Blue Badges users.
 Nottingham City uses a popular map base.